Your annual goals are already dead

 You set ambitious goals in January with real conviction.
 By March you’re fuzzy on what they were.
 By August that whole plan lives in a drawer as a guilt generator.
 Annual planning doesn’t fail because you lack discipline.
 It fails because your brain can’t feel urgency for something 10 months away.

 The 12 week year system was built to attack this specific problem.
 Developed by Brian P. Moran and Michael Lennington, it replaces the 12-month planning horizon with 12 week sprint goals – 90-day cycles that create deadline pressure your annual plan never did [1].
-Edwin Locke and Gary Latham’s foundational goal-setting research shows that specific goals combined with regular performance feedback produce significantly higher completion rates than goals without feedback loops [2].
+Edwin Locke and Gary Latham’s foundational goal-setting research shows that specific goals combined with regular performance feedback produce significantly higher task performance and effort than goals without feedback loops [2].
 The default fix is to “try harder next year.”
 The structural fix is to change the planning window itself.

 12 week year planning is a goal execution system that treats every 12-week period as a complete “year,” compressing annual ambitions into 90-day sprints.
 It pairs weekly tactical action plans with a scorecard tracking execution percentage and a structured review cycle.
 Unlike annual planning, the 12 week year system eliminates the false comfort of distant deadlines by making every week measurable and consequential.